nityabhatt026/Automation_Repo/README.md

 Here, exceptions are used to handle the upcoming exception.

 Also there is one spreadsheet which is giving the fair view of the project.

+How To Run:
+Go to src/test/java/com/appdirect/nitya/VerifyPages.java and run through TestNG Or
+Directly Run testng.xml file